What is The Episcopal Church?

 or should I reaffirm my faith?
 (Short Answer)

-Confirmation is what will be appropriate for most people who have been baptized (initiated) in any church.
+Confirmation is appropriate for most people who have been baptized (initiated) in any church.
 In Confirmation, the Bishop prays that you will receive gifts of the Holy Spirit for ministry.
-It is first and foremost a sacrament of empowerment for service or ordination to the laity.
+It is a sacrament of empowerment for service or ordination to the laity.
 Confirmation also serves as a rite of membership in the Episcopal Church and in our parish in particular.

-We receive into this part of Christ’s body anyone who has previously made what they consider an adult affirmation of faith.
+We receive anyone who has previously made an adult affirmation of faith.
 If you have been confirmed by a bishop in apostolic succession (i.e. if you are Roman Catholic, Orthodox or Swedish Lutheran) then you must elect to be received.
 Some people feel that confirmation somehow negates a previous commitment and ministry and prefer to receive the bishop’s laying on of hands with words of welcome rather than a prayer of empowerment.
 Being received into the Episcopal Church is primarily a rite of membership.

 Some who are already Episcopalians choose to reaffirm their faith before the bishop.
 This is particularly appropriate at times of transition in your life; a new city, a new job, a new relationship, a return to the church after years away.
 This does not automatically confer membership in St. Peter’s, which is accomplished by requesting a letter of transfer from whichever parish currently holds your membership.